avigad/mathematics_in_lean_source/source/logic.rst

 .. code-block:: lean

-    variables A B C : Prop
+    variables A B : Prop

     -- if A then B
     #check A → B